xiaosonglu/CarND-Vehicle-Detection/writeup_report.md

 ###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+#### Discussion includes some consideration of problems/issues faced, what could be improved about their algorithm/pipeline, and what hypothetical cases would cause their pipeline to fail.

-There are some frames where the bounding boxes are drawn onto non-vehicles.
-More training on the classifier to identify non-veihicles might be required.
+There are some frames where the bounding boxes are drawn onto non-vehicles such as the following example.
+![alt text][image4]

+The following steps might be helpful to improve the pipeline:

+* Combine with varying window sizes such as a smaller window size to detect cars further to the camera.
+* Try different combinations of HOG parameters to achieve a higher accuracy on the classifier.
+* Apply data augmentation with different test sets to train the classifier to identify non-veihicles such as trees or shadowing area.